Hemsagar11/SableEye/README.md

 - Sets the attributes of a file or directory.
 It is used to set hidden attribute to the log file making it less visible.

+6. #### VK_KEYS
+- These are symbolic constant names, hexadecimal values, and mouse or keyboard equivalents used by the system.
+[Resource](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes)

 ## Protection Against Keyloggers

 Keyloggers can pose a significant threat to privacy and security.
 Here are some recommended measures to protect against keyloggers: